-Candidate final code and development resources for world’s first educational data analytics interoperability standard created by and for the educational community released to the IMS Global Learning Consortium membership
+Candidate final code and development resources for world’s first educational data analytics interoperability standard created by and for the educational community released to the 1EdTech Consortium membership

-Lake Mary, Florida, USA - May 6, 2015 - IMS Global Learning Consortium (IMS Global / IMS) today announced that the IMS Contributing Member organizations have progressed the breakthrough Caliper Analytics interoperability specification to candidate final release.
+Lake Mary, Florida, USA - May 6, 2015 - 1EdTech Consortium (1EdTech / 1EdTech) today announced that the 1EdTech Contributing Member organizations have progressed the breakthrough Caliper Analytics interoperability specification to candidate final release.
 The goal of Caliper Analytics is to reduce the cost of obtaining quality analytics data from digital educational products by orders of magnitude.
 As the educational community of institutions and suppliers cooperate on adopting Caliper the data needed to help students succeed and educational institutions improve will become readily available, thus delivering on the promise of digital teaching and learning.

 Caliper is sponsored in part by the Bill and Melinda Gates Foundation, D2L, Gutenberg Technology, Unicon and Vital Source.
 Contact firstname.lastname@example.org for additional information.

 “1EdTech’ Caliper specification is central to McGraw-Hill Education’s learning analytics product and research strategy.
 It’s poised now for rapid market adoption and will make a deep impact in industry the same way as LTI has," said Alfred Essa, VP, R&D and Analytics, McGraw-Hill Education.

 "Our vision for a next generation digital learning ecosystem encompasses an integrated set of content repositories, learning applications, and analytics capabilities.
 This first release of Caliper is a significant step toward the realization of that vision, and the University of Michigan is proud to be leading the charge as a member of Team Caliper," said Laura Patterson, CIO and Associate Vice President, University of Michigan.